How to refinance auto loan tips and tricks | Loans | Roost

 Refinancing could lower your monthly rate and save you hundreds of dollars.

-If you’re unsatisfied with your car loan interest rate, duration, or monthly payment, then refinancing your auto loan could help you reduce monthly expenses.
-Find out your credit score first in order to estimate what interest rate you’ll be eligible to qualify for.
-You generally need a history of six- to 12-months of on-time payments to make a refinance auto loan worthwhile and possible.
+If you’re unsatisfied with your car loan interest rate, loan terms, or monthly payment, then refinancing your auto loan could help you reduce monthly expenses.
+But before you take the plunge, it’s worth taking a beat to consider the pros and cons of auto loan refinancing.

 LenderAPR range*Min Credit Score